 Ellen Barr was a teacher and operated a private girls school in her home.
 She previously had been a lodger at 182 Marlborough.

-She continued to live and operate a school at 252 Marlborough in 1893, but moved thereafter.
+She continued to live and operate a school at 252 Marlborough in 1893.
+She retired that year and traveled around the world, returning in June of 1894.
 She died in February of 1895.

-On March 6, 1893, 252 Marlborough was purchased from Ellen Barr by Miss Bessie A. Clagett, who also operated a private school in the house.
+On March 6, 1893, 252 Marlborough was purchased from Ellen Barr by Miss Bessie A. Clagett, who also operated a “home and day school for girls” in the house.
 She previously had lived and operated a school at 17 Blagden.

 In June of 1895, she married to Robert Higginson Fuller.
 He was a journalist and author from Albany, New York, where they lived after their marriage; he later became secretary to New York Governor Charles Evans Hughes.
 She continued to own 252 Marlborough and lease it to others.

 By the 1895-1896 winter season, 252 Marlborough was the home of Miss Caroline N. Bynner, who was a teacher of languages and maintained a private school in her home.
 During the 1898-1899 winter season, she was joined by Miss A. E. Wadsworth.
 Miss Wadsworth was no longer listed with Miss Bynner in the 1900 Blue Book.

 The house was not listed in the 1902 Blue Book.

 By the 1902-1903 winter season, 252 Marlborough was the home of Miss Susan C. Lougee and Miss Emily Weeks, who operated a “select school for young ladies” with (according to their advertisements in the Boston Evening Transcript) “a limited number of carefully chosen day and boarding pupils.”
 They previously had lived and operated the school 231 Marlborough They leased 252 Marlborough from Bessie (Clagett) Fuller with an option to purchase the house.